showrav-ansary/showrav-ansary/README.md

 [![MasterHead](https://images.squarespace-cdn.com/content/v1/56db8e5fcf80a1b2c9a51c8d/1506543949264-BJHGEVOIH7OH38ZMVO78/Electric-Lit-GIF-Alix-Farren.gif?format=1000w)](https://showrav-ansary.github.io)
 ### About Me ###

 Hi there!
 My name is __A.
 A. Noman Ansary__.
 But I prefer to be called as `Showrav`, my nick name.
-I am currently pursuing a BSc in CSE at BRAC University, Bangladesh.
-I am an open source enthusiast, especially about Linux kernel based OSs.
-However I consider myself a more of a painter than a coder, well, self proclaimed!
-I like to introduce myself as a bunny lover.
-In fact, I have a huge plan in my mind to create a bunny farm here in Bangladesh.
-The plan itself is secret, the implementation that is.
-Trust me, it is as complex like as simple as it sounds to be!
-I hope soon to be able to execute it soon in near future!
-I can't honestly say that I really love staring at the monitor and typing stuffs that make sense to a specific group of people, but it is what it is.
-I don't think an intro like this okay to fully say who am I in real.
-I have some development experience.
-I wish to learn more and become as skillful as possible within my limits.
-Happy coding!
+I am just a generic CS major who wants to pursue fine arts in the long run.

 ### Currently Engaged In ###